 California’s claimed entitlement to refunds is based on a hypothetical analysis of CAISO employee, Dr. Eric Hildebrandt, for the CAISO Department of Market Analysis (DMA).
 In his analysis, Dr. Hildebrandt attempts to develop “competitive” proxy prices for each hour by imposing certain “what if” assumptions on past periods.
 No seller being asked to make refunds on the basis of Dr. Hildebrandt's analysis has been provided a fair opportunity to understand and analyze his model, data, and methodology.
 Nevertheless, California continues to parade the results from Dr. Hildebrandt’s analysis around as if the results of his "what if" analysis were gospel.
 At a minimum, Dr. Hildebrandt’s analysis fails to consider California's administered centralized clearinghouse markets in the broader context of the Western power market.
-The Commission is well aware that California is in many hours generation dependent — incapable of supplying 100% of its load.
+The Commission is well aware that California is in many hours generation-dependent — incapable of supplying 100% of its load.
 To deal with the hard issues inherent in this import requirement, Dr. Hildebrandt assumes that for all hours a thermal unit inside of the state will be the price-setting unit.
 That is not a tenable assumption.
 For at least some hours, the CAISO market-clearing price was established by the Western power markets and the cost of transmission to deliver into California.
 As important, opportunity costs for the vast hydroelectric resources in the Western power markets are not considered relevant.
 Dr. Hildebrandt's contrary assumption lowers his competitive proxy price and inflates his allegation of overcharges subject to refund.

 In short, trying to piece together a “competitive” market result based on the operating cost of a specific, marginal generator, as Dr. Hildebrandt proposes, does not provide a reliable proxy for a competitive market.
 Instead of following Dr. Hildebrandt down that rabbit warren, the Commission would deploy its resources more wisely in an examination to determine if at any time after October 2, 2000, any party exhibited and abused market power or violated any Commission order.
 If the Commission finds such abuse, then the guilty party should be obligated to provide appropriate refunds.
 Any refund order that does not consider the market realities confronted by different suppliers will simply invite litigation and will not move California forward.